 Celery salt consists of two ingredients: celery powder and salt.
-Its simplicity makes it easy to make your own by combining the two spices as long as you remember that you should combine them in roughly equal amounts.
+Its simplicity makes it easy to create your own by combining the two spices as long as you remember that you should combine them in roughly equal amounts.
 Blends in stores may have as much as 2:1 ratio of salt to celery seed, so a 1:1 ratio gives you a lower sodium blend with a stronger celery flavor.
 You can make your own celery powder by grinding celery seeds in a spice grinder.
 This should make your celery salt more flavorful than if you were to use pre-ground celery powder.

 A decent second choice: Celery stalks and leaves

 The biggest difference when using this alternative will be the texture.
-Celery stalks and leaves are fibrous and have much more bulk when compared to celery seed, which means that they may not be a good substitute in all applications.
-For example, celery leaves and stalks may not be a good replacement for celery seed in a meat rub or salad dressing but may be used in a soup or similar dish.
+Celery stalks and leaves are fibrous and have much more bulk when compared to celery seeds, which means that they may not be a good substitute in all applications.
+For example, celery leaves and stalks may not replace celery seeds in a meat rub or salad dressing but may be used in a soup or similar dish.

-Consider blending or finely chopping the stalks to make them more closely resemble the celery seed.
+Consider blending (or finely chopping) the stalks to make them more closely resemble the celery seed.
 Note also that the flavor in the leaves and stalks is less concentrated than in the seeds, so you will have to use more of them to achieve the same flavor profile.

 In a pinch: Dill salt

-Dill seed comes from the dill herb, which is sometimes referred to as dill weed.
-The herb belongs to the same family as celery and a number of other well-known herbs including chervil and coriander.
-Dill seed has a similar enough flavor profile to celery seed to make it an effective substitute.
+Dill seed comes from the dill herb, sometimes called dill weed.
+The herb belongs to the same family as celery and several other well-known herbs, including chervil and coriander.
+Dill seed has a flavor profile similar to celery seed, making it an effective substitute.
 You can combine pre-ground dill seed powder with salt in the same ratio as in the celery salt blends above and use that as your celery salt substitute.

-Caraway seeds are sweeter than celery seeds, but are very flavorful and can stand in for them in some dishes.
+Caraway seeds are sweeter than celery seeds but are very flavorful and can stand in for them in some dishes.
 They are best suited for meat dishes where their pungency can help to cut through the fat.